sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 ### 10.3.
 Demonstration in a video

-In this video, we will introduce you to our project and show you how LogoRank works: https://youtu.be/Nv-kFxzV-Ws
+In this video, we will introduce you to our project and show you how LogoRank works: [Youtube Video](https://youtu.be/Nv-kFxzV-Ws)

 We hope this demonstration gives you a clear understanding of our application and how it can benefit French language learners! 📚😊